-On the Defiant map pack, I was the art lead in charge of the multiplayer space station map called Condemned.
-I also contributed environment art and skybox work on the Highlands outdoor terrain map.
+On Halo: Reach I was the art lead in charge of the multiplayer space station map called Condemned.
+I also contributed environment art and skybox work to the other Defiant maps.

 “The Condemned map takes place after the fall of Reach, as the Covenant destroy remaining human ships and scorch the planet’s surface.
 Taking a look outside the space station’s windows reveals this desperate view, and it’s truly a sight to behold.
 This is one of the most vibrant multiplayer maps I’ve seen in the Halo series so far.” – GameInformer.com, Defiant Map Pack Hands-On Preview